 Services provided by the LEA must be designed to meet the educational needs and supplement the services provided by the private school.
 In order to fully participate in services, private school officials will need to cooperate with public school officials to determine student eligibility; how the needs of the students will be identified; how the services (including family engagement activities) provided under each Title will meet those needs; and how services will be evaluated.
 Private school officials may choose not to participate in one or more the Titles under this Act (20 U.S.C. §§ 6320(b)(1) and 7881(c)(1)).

 The school district must convene a meeting with nonpublic school officials to discuss all items specified in federal regulations.
-At this planning meeting, both public and nonpublic school officials must discuss program elements of equitable services and sign the Affirmation of Consultation with Private School Officials form prior to submission of the Consolidated Application on STARS.
-Please email a signed copy of the Affirmation of Consultation form after meaningful consultation has occurred or by July 8, 2020.
+At this planning meeting, both public and nonpublic school officials must discuss program elements of equitable services and sign the Affirmation of Consultation with nonpublic school officials form prior to submission of the Consolidated Application.
+The district must upload a signed copy of the Affirmation of Consultation form after meaningful consultation has occurred or prior to submission of the Consolidated Application.
+Each district must complete and sign the forms in coordination with nonpublic school officials for each participating nonpublic school in equitable services for the ESEA programs (Title I, Title II, Title III, and Title IV).
+Districts should collect and compile the forms for all participating nonpublic schools in the ESEA programs and upload signed forms in the Consolidated Application in WebGrants.
+District and nonpublic school officials should keep a copy of the forms for maintaining records.

 - Title I Private School Toolkit 2020